-Navy commissions controversial $475m vessel - CNN Video
+Navy to commission controversial $475m vessel - CNN Video

 JUST WATCHED

-Navy commissions controversial $475m vessel
+Navy to commission controversial $475m vessel

 Replay